 You can do the same with this presenting tip.

-Be prepared before you give a presentation.
+Be prepared before you deliver a presentation.

 Before you give a presentation, rehearse and familiarise its content.
 For a good presentation you should target one hour of preparation for each minute of talk.
 So, a ten minute presentation might well mean ten hours of preparation!
+Thus, plenty of practice will help you combat public speaking problems or other presentation issues.

-Be positive before giving presentations.
+Be positive before presentations.

-Get your breathing under control before giving presentations.
+Manage your breathing before presentations.

 You shouldn’t be afraid of nerves before your presentation.
 Aim to manage them with: